-To change the tone used for the melody of a tune
+To change the tone used for the melody of a Song Bank tune

-- 1. Following step 3 of the procedure on page E-22, press the TONE button. - Both the SONG indicator and TONE indicator appear, along with the tone number and name of the tone that is currently assigned to the keyboard. - 2.
+- 1. Following step 3 of the procedure on page E-21, press the TONE button. - Both the SONG BANK indicator and TONE indicator appear, along with the tone number and name of the tone that is currently assigned to the keyboard. - 2.
 Input a value to select the tone you want to use.

-- Selecting another tune switches the tone setting to the newly selected tune's preset melody tone. - The tone assigned to the keyboard is the same one specified for the melody of the tune. - The above procedure can be used to change the tune melody tone before starting play or while play is already in progress. - You can also change the tone of two-hand tunes (tune numbers 85 to 99).
+- Selecting another Song Bank tune switches the tone setting to the newly selected tune's preset melody tone. - The tone assigned to the keyboard is the same one specified for the melody of the Song Bank tune. - The above procedure can be used to change the Song Bank melody tone before starting play or while play is already in progress. - You can also change the tone of two-hand tunes (tune numbers 84 to 99).
 Note however, that selecting a sustainable tone (like an organ tone) when using 3-Step Lesson Step 1 or Step 2 (in which accompaniment waits for correct input from you before proceeding), can cause notes of the auto accompaniment to be sustained while the keyboard is waiting for your input.
-If this happens, play something on the keyboard to stop the sustained note.
+If this happens, play something on the keyboard to stop the sustained note